-This section summarizes the analytical results of the environmental samples that were collected during 2013.
+This section summarizes the analytical results of the environmental samples that were collected during 2014.
 These results, shown in Table 5.1, are presented in a format similar to that prescribed in the NRC's Radiological Assessment Branch Technical Position on Environmental Monitoring (Reference 1).
 The results are ordered by sample media type and then by radionuclide.
 The units for each media type are also given.

-In 2013, Vermont Yankee contracted with one laboratory for primary analyses of the environmental samples.
-A second laboratory was used to cross-check the first laboratory for selected samples and to analyze other samples for hard-to-detect radionuclides (such as Strontium-89 and 90).
+In 2014, Vermont Yankee contracted with one laboratory for all analyses of the environmental samples including samples for hard-to-detect radionuclides (such as Strontium-89 and 90).

-The left-most column of Table 5.1 contains the radionuclide of interest, the total number of analyses for that radionuclide in 2013 and the number of measurements which exceeded the Reporting Levels found in Table 3.5.2 of the VYNPS Off-site Dose Calculation Manual.
+The left-most column of Table 5.1 contains the radionuclide of interest, the total number of analyses for that radionuclide in 2014 and the number of measurements which exceeded the Reporting Levels found in Table 3.5.2 of the VYNPS Off-site Dose Calculation Manual.
 The latter are classified as "Non-routine" measurements.
 The second column lists the required Lower Limit of Detection (LLD) for those radionuclides that have detection capability requirements as specified in the ODCM Table 4.5.1.
 The absence of a value in this column indicates that no LLD is specified in the ODCM for that radionuclide in that media.
 The target LLD for any analysis is typically 50 percent of the most restrictive required LLD.
 Occasionally the required LLD may not be met.
 This may be due to malfunctions in sampling equipment or lack of sufficient sample quantity which would then result in low sample volume.
 Delays in analysis at the laboratory could also be a factor.
 Such cases, if and when they should occur, would be addressed in Section 6.2.

-For each radionuclide and media type, the remaining three columns summarize the data for the following categories of monitoring locations: (1) the Indicator stations, which are within the range of influence of the plant and which could be affected by its operation; (2) the Control stations, which are beyond the influence of the plant; and (3) the station which had the highest mean concentration during 2013 for that radionuclide.
+For each radionuclide and media type, the remaining three columns summarize the data for the following categories of monitoring locations: (1) the Indicator stations, which are within the range of influence of the plant and which could be affected by its operation; (2) the Control stations, which are beyond the influence of the plant; and (3) the station which had the highest mean concentration during 2014 for that radionuclide.
 Direct radiation monitoring stations (using TLDs) are grouped into Inner Ring, Outer ring, Site Boundary and Control.